PETPROGIT/MATH/README.md

-$MATH
+The app is not available yet.

-The app is not available yet. :(
+Sorry :(